CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ### **[Accessing SD Services](./sd-access.md)**

-With my.csc.fi portal, set up a user account, and complete the following steps to access SD services for [sensitive reasearch data processing](./sd-access.md#processing-sensitive-reaserch-data) or [register-based research under the Act on Secondary Use](./sd-access.md#processing-register-data-under-the-act-on-secondary-use).
+With my.csc.fi portal set up a user account, and complete the following steps to access SD services for [sensitive research data processing](./sd-access.md#processing-sensitive-reaserch-data) or [register-based research under the Act on Secondary Use](./sd-access.md#processing-register-data-under-the-act-on-secondary-use).
 Next, apply for billing units and storage space.

 ### 1. Sensitive research data processing

 1.1 **[Store and share with SD Connect](./sd_connect.md)**

-With SD Connect you can store encrypted sensitive research data in the CSC's cloud storage solution or share it with your collaborators.
+With SD Connect, you can store encrypted sensitive research data in the CSC's cloud storage solution or share it with your collaborators.
 Encrypted data upload is possible via a web browser (1<GB) or programmatically.

 1.2 **[Analyse and compute with SD Desktop](./sd_desktop.md)**